-Our amended and restated bylaws provide that stockholders of record seeking to bring business before our special meeting of stockholders, or to nominate candidates for election as directors at our special meeting of stockholders, must provide timely notice of their intent in writing.
-To be timely, a stockholder's notice will need to be received by the secretary at our principal executive offices not later than the 60th day nor earlier than 90th day prior to the meeting.
+Our Bylaws provide that stockholders of record seeking to bring business before our special meeting of stockholders, or to nominate candidates for election as directors at our special meeting of stockholders, must provide timely notice of their intent in writing.
+To be timely, a stockholder's notice will need to be received by the secretary at our principal executive offices not later than the 60m day nor earlier than 90m day prior to the meeting.
 Pursuant to Rule 14a-8 of the Exchange Act, proposals seeking inclusion in our annual proxy statement must comply with the notice periods contained therein.
-Our bylaws also specify certain requirements as to the form and content of a stockholders' meeting.
-These provisions may preclude our stockholders from bringing matters before a meeting of stockholders or from making nominations for directors at a meeting of stockholders.
+Our Bylaws also specify certain requirements as to the form and content of a stockholders' meeting.
+These provisions may preclude our stockholders from bringing matters before a meeting of stockholders.